kyma-project/kyma/docs/service-catalog/11-04-specifications-in-console-ui.md

 - [OData](https://www.odata.org/)

 This document explains how and where these specifications are rendered in the Console UI.
-It also describes on the structure of the Markdown documents, their obligatory metadata, and optional features in the content body.
+It also describes the structure of the Markdown documents, their obligatory metadata, and optional features in the content body.

 ## Tabs